-We believe that the best theater education combines experiential courses that emphasize learning-through-doing with theater studies courses in which students explore dramatic literature and performance within historical and cultural contexts.
+We believe that the strongest theater education combines studio courses that emphasize application with theater studies courses in which students explore dramatic literature and performance within historical and cultural contexts.

+We offer the major or minor in theater.

-We offer studio courses in which your artistic skills as an actor, director, designer, or playwright will be challenged and strengthened, including:
+We offer a strong variety of studio courses in which your creative skills as an actor, director, designer or playwright will be challenged and strengthened, including:

 - Design Aesthetics